Related Party Policy

 It is the policy of the Board of Directors of Tenneco Inc. (the "Company") that all Interested Transactions with Related Persons (each as defined in this Policy) will be subject to the procedures set forth below.

-An "Interested Transaction" is any transaction, arrangement or relationship or series of similar transactions, arrangements or relationships (including any indebtedness or guarantee of indebtedness) (1) in which the Company or its subsidiaries or affiliates is a participant, (2) in which any Related Person has or will have a direct or indirect material interest, and (3) which would be required to be disclosed pursuant to Item 404 of Regulation S-K under the Securities Exchange Act of 1934 (but without giving effect to the transaction value threshold of that provision).
+An "Interested Transaction" is any transaction, arrangement or relationship or series of similar transactions, arrangements or relationships (including any indebtedness or guarantee of indebtedness) (1) in which the Company or its subsidiaries or affiliates is a participant, (2) in which any Related Person has or will have a direct or indirect material interest, and (3) which would be required to be disclosed pursuant to Item 404 of Regulation S-K under the Securities Exchange Act of 1934.

 A "Related Person" is any (1) director, nominee for director or executive officer of the Company and any Immediate Family Member of such person, and (2) any holder of 5% or more of any class of outstanding equity securities of the Company and any Immediate Family Member of such person.